 STEP 2: Click on the Submit Data tab.

-Once you arrive at your project homepage, locate the yellow “Submit Data” tab.
+Once you arrive at your project homepage, locate the yellow “Datasheet” tab.

 STEP 3: Create a “New Datasheet”.

 Scroll to the bottom of the page to find the grey “New Datasheet” button.
 Click on the button to be taken to the Datasheet Creator, a tool that allows you to create, edit and preview your datasheets.

 STEP 4: In the “Location Format” section, select the “List of Locations” button.

 Step 5: Navigate to the “Location Format” section.

 This will bring you to the “Create a List of Locations” popup screen where you can create a new location by inputting the location name, latitude and longitude.
 Alternatively, you can add an existing location to your datasheet by choosing from the dropdown list.